medik8s/docs/recover_affected_workloads.md

 that is by deleting the node object, which will trigger [scheduling the pods for deletion][2]

-The job of [poison-pill]() is to reboot a failing host, delete its node object, ,and recreate it to restore the node to a working state.
+The job of [self-node-remediation](/remediation/self-node-remediation/self-node-remediation/) is to reboot a failing host, delete its node object, ,and recreate it to restore the node to a working state.

 # Pod recovery flow